James-Damewood/James-Damewood/README.md

 Hi there 👋 Welcome to my github!

 I am a PhD candidate in Materials Science at MIT.
-I am planning on joining the Center for Computational Science and Engineering.
+I am planning on joining the Center for Computational Science and Engineering in Fall 2020.
 I am passionate about developing accurate, efficient, and scalable methods of scientific computation.
 <!--
 **James-Damewood/James-Damewood** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.